Update: A fire in the Nantes, France cathedral today is being treated as arson.

-Vienna-based Observatory of Intolerance and Discrimination Against Christians in Europe says there has been a 25 percent increase in attacks on Catholic churches in the first two months of the year, compared with the same time last year.
+Vienna-based Observatory of Intolerance and Discrimination Against Christians in Europe says there has been a 25 percent increase in attacks on Catholic churches in 2019, compared with last year.

 The observatory’s executive director, Ellen Fantini, told Newsweek that while in many cases the motive for the attacks was not known, France is facing growing problems with anti-Christian violence, especially by anarchist and feminist groups.